How to make Sweatpants Tighter

 How can I make my Joggers Tighter?

-The safest way to alter the cut of your joggers is to go to a tailor and get them to make your joggers tighter, exactly how you want it done.
+Once you have confirmed the fit you want, the safest way to alter the cut of your joggers is to go to a tailor and get them to make your joggers tighter, exactly how you want it done.

-Unsure of the difference between Joggers vs Sweatpants?
+Unsure of the difference between joggers vs sweatpants?

 How to make Sweatpants Tighter without Sewing

 Here are a few ways to make sweatpants tighter without sewing them.
 One is to wash them in hot water and dry the entire pant (learn how long a dryer takes & how long does a washer take), the second is to take them to your tailor.

 If you find that washing the sweatpants in hot water has shrunk them enough, then do not add to the shrinkage by putting them in the dryer.